 Architectural and Landscape Committee Requirements and Guidelines regarding wildlife:

 Bird Feeders and Birdhouses

-Bird feeders, birdhouses, and other similar items may not be mounted higher than 6 feet above grade, and must be placed in the rear of the property, entirely within the lot lines, and not on party walls.
-When the property owner is not in residence or when such items are no longer in use, they shall be removed.
-Placement in common areas is prohibited.
-A maximum of two feeders/houses are allowed per residence to limit the potential of creating a nuisance to the neighboring properties (spilled seed may attract rodents and snakes).
+Bird feeders, birdhouses and other similar items shall not be located more than six (6’) feet in height above original grade level unless they are hung directly from the eaves of the roof.
+They may be located only in the rear yard of the lot and placement in common areas is prohibited.
+A maximum of two (2) are permitted in each yard to limit the potential of a nuisance to neighboring properties (spilled seed may attract rodents and snakes).
 Hummingbird feeders are not included in this maximum.
-An ALC Permit is not required.
+Seed blocks are not permitted.